-- AL Action Level: The concentration of a substance which, when exceeded, triggers treatment or other requirements. - LRAA Locational Running Annual Average: The running annual average at each sampling location. - MCL Maximum Contaminant Level: The highest level allowed by regulation.
-MCLs are set as close to the MCLGs (see below) as feasible using the best treatment technology. - MCLG Maximum Contaminant Level Goal: The level of contaminant below which there is no known or suspected health risk. - MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water. - MRDLG Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health - MREM Millirem: A unit of measure that estimates the damage radiation does to human tissue - NTU Nephelometric Turbidity Unit: A measure of turbidity, water cloudiness. - ND Not detected. - pCi/L Picocuries per liter: A measure of radioactivity - ullet ppb parts per billion or micrograms per liter (μg/L) - ppm parts per million or milligrams per liter (mg/L) - su standard units.
-Used in pH measurements. - TT Treatment Technique: Process intended to reduce the level of a substance in drinking water. - Source water Untreated water - Finished Water Treated water - Regulated Substances are regulated by the EPA and their concentration cannot be above the MCL. - Unregulated Substances are not regulated by the EPA, but they must be monitored so information about their presence in drinking water can be used to develop limits.

-Lead

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-The City of Richmond is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.

-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes or until it becomes cold or reaches a steady temperature before using water for cooking or drinking.

-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing materials, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at: http://www.epa.gov/safewater/lead or by calling their hotline at 1-800-426-4791.

-Cryptosporidium

-Crytosporidium is a microbial parasite found in surface water throughout the United States.
-Sampling was not required in 2019 as our last sampling found an average of 5.4 Oocysts/100L.
-This is less than the Action Level of 7.5 Oocysts/100L.
+• AL - Action Level: The concentration of a substance which, when exceeded, triggers treatment or other requirements.

+• LRAA - Locational Running Annual Average: The running annual average at each sampling location.

+• MCL - Maximum Contaminant Level: The highest level allowed by regulation.
+MCLs are set as close to the MCLGs (see below) as feasible using the best treatment technology.

+• MCLG - Maximum Contaminant Level Goal: The level of contaminant below which there is no known or suspected health risk.

+• MRDL - Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.

+• MRDLG - Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health. • MREM - Millirem: A unit of measure that estimates the damage radiation does to human tissue.

+• NA - Not applicable.

+• ND - Not detected.

+• NTU - Nephelometric Turbidity Unit: A measure of turbidity, water cloudiness.

+- pCi/L Picocuries per liter: A measure of radioactivity. - ppb parts per billion or micrograms per liter (μg/L) • ppm - parts per million or milligrams per liter (mg/L) - Removal ratio A ratio between the percentage of a substance actually - removed to percentage of the substance required to be removed.

+• SMCL - Secondary Maximum Contaminant Level: these standards are developed to protect aesthetic qualities of drinking water and are not health based. • su - standard units.
+Used in pH measurements.

+• TT - Treatment Technique: Process intended to reduce the level of a substance in drinking water.

+Source water - Untreated water

+• Finished Water - Treated water

+• Regulated Substances are regulated by the EPA and their concentration cannot be above the MCL.

+Unregulated Substances are not regulated by the EPA, but they must be monitored so information about their presence in drinking water can be used to develop limits.